MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/collaborate-in-site.md

 In order for guests to have access to SharePoint sites, the SharePoint organization-level sharing settings must allow for sharing with guests.

-The organization-level settings determine the settings that will be available for individual sites.
+The organization-level settings determine the settings that are available for individual sites.
 Site settings cannot be more permissive than the organization-level settings.

 If you want to allow unauthenticated file and folder sharing, choose **Anyone**.
 If you want to ensure that all people outside your organization have to authenticate, choose **New and existing guests**.
-Choose the most permissive setting that will be needed by any site in your organization.
+Choose the most permissive setting that's needed by any site in your organization.

 ![Screenshot of SharePoint organization-level sharing settings.](../media/sharepoint-organization-external-sharing-controls.png)